AP-HLine-3D/HLine3D/README.md

 ________________________________________
 SOFTWARE :

-Jamison Adcock has designed Java Software to Process
+Jamison Adcock performed the initial Java Software to Process

 AirSpy SDR# Studio & Daniel Kaminski IF_Avg *.txt files by